Go here, then go anywhere.

 Where are they now?

-This year, Arbor’s class of 2020 are now attending high schools throughout the Atlanta area including the DeKalb School of the Arts, Druid Hills High School, Galloway School, Lakeside High School, Pace Academy, Paideia School, Parkview High School, St. Pius X Catholic High School, The New School, the Tucker High School IB Program, and Woodward Academy.
+This year, Arbor’s class of 2021 are now attending high schools throughout the Atlanta area including The Darrow School, DeKalb School of the Arts, The Galloway School, George Walton Academy, Lakeside High School, The Lovett School, Midtown High School, The New School, North Atlanta High School, The Paideia School, St. Pius X Catholic High School, and Woodward Academy.

-Arbor’s class of 2016 have taken their next educational step as they attend colleges across the country.
-These recent high school graduates are now attending Georgia Tech, Kennesaw State University, McDaniel College, Morehouse College, Savannah College of Art and Design, SUNY College of Environmental Science and Forestry, The University of Alabama, The University of Georgia, The University of Tennessee, Wesleyan University-Nebraska, and William and Mary.
+Arbor’s class of 2017 have taken their next educational step as they attend colleges across the country.
+These recent high school graduates are now attending Clemson University, Davidson College, Dickinson College, Emory University, Furman University, the Georgia Institute of Technology, Howard University, New York University, Reinhardt University, Savannah College of Art and Design, Transylvania University, the University of Alabama, the University of Georgia, the University of Southern California, and The College of Wooster.

 Are you an Arbor graduate?